G3Splat: Geometrically Consistent Generalizable Gaussian Splatting: Architectures

 Given the aggregated features, two DPT-style decoders predict Gaussian parameters.
 The first decoder regresses the Gaussian centers (i.e., 3D positions associated with each input pixel), while the second decoder predicts the remaining parameters (scales, orientations, opacities, and colors), optionally combining higher-resolution image features for appearance.
 Because all predicted Gaussians are expressed in a shared canonical frame, their union can be directly rendered from arbitrary viewpoints using the differentiable splatting pipeline, without explicit warping or known camera poses.
 Both the image tokenizer and the feature aggregators are built entirely from standard Vision Transformer blocks, without epipolar-specific attention or explicit multi-view cost volumes, keeping the architecture geometry-free and compatible with our priors.

-\textbf{VGGT-based variant.} To demonstrate that our priors are not tied to a specific backbone, we also instantiate the framework with a VGGT-style architecture~\cite{VGGT}, which jointly predicts camera poses and 3D structure from multiple views.
-We retain the original pose and point-cloud branches of VGGT and append an additional Gaussian-splat decoder that consumes the multi-view features to predict per-pixel Gaussian parameters.
-In this variant, the network is trained purely with a view-synthesis loss on the rendered Gaussians.
-The Gaussian decoder attached to VGGT mirrors the DUSt3R-based variant: it predicts centers, scales, orientations, opacities, and colors for 3DGS splats, and is trained jointly with the backbone using our view-synthesis loss and geometric priors.
+\textbf{VGGT-based variant.} For the VGGT-based instantiation~\cite{VGGT}, we retain the original pose and point-cloud branches and append a Gaussian-splat decoder that consumes the multi-view features to predict per-pixel Gaussian parameters.
+We do not use the VGGT depth branch to supervise the Gaussian representation.
+The decoder predicts centers, scales, orientations, opacities, and colors for 3DGS splats and is optimized through the rendered view-synthesis objective together with the proposed alignment and orientation priors.
+Because VGGT uses camera and point-map conventions that differ from the DUSt3R-style setup, we explicitly account for its intrinsic/extrinsic convention and include a pseudo-pose consistency term, following VGGT-based splatting practice~\cite{anysplat}, to stabilize the camera branch during training.